phac-nml/irida-sistr-results/README.md

 ## Include MISSING results

 To include results for **MISSING** samples you must re-run the data for these results in IRIDA and re-export the results to a table.
 To re-run in IRIDA please select the samples in question ([selecting samples by a text file][select-by-file] may be useful here) and resubmit these samples to the [SISTR Pipeline][irida-sistr-pipeline].
-If you wish all users in the project to have access to these results, please make sure to [Share pipeline results with a project][share-results-project].
+Please make sure to [Share pipeline results with a project][share-results-project], or you will not see the results.

 # Installation